OCA/l10n-thailand/l10n_th_account_tax_multi/readme/USAGE.rst

-From bills / invoices that require withheld tax,
+From vendor bill that want to withhold tax,

 - Create invoice and multi invoice lines.
 - Fill withholding tax in Field WHT each invoice lines.